Applications for the 2025 Cohort are closed. Selected participants will be notified in January 2025.

 No. Research must be conducted in the U.S. or its territories.

-Currently, we only fund research on certified organic land and land in transition to organic certification.
+Currently, we only support research on certified organic land and land in transition to organic certification.

 No. We only fund research on land that is certified organic or is in the formal process of transitioning to organic certification.